IcyRepublic9884/PythonChatApp/README.md

-# DDOS in Python
+# ChatServer in Python
-A simple DDOS attack written in python<br>
+A simple Chat server written in python<br>
+Uses PyQt5 and sockets